 Running dispersion models requires assigning spatial locations and temporal release profiles to emissions in each Part from each source.
 This is an important aspect in an HRA because where emissions are released and the time of day they are emitted can have a significant impact on the exposures to the emissions.
 In addition, many emission sources are not released from a single location but occur over a broad area.

 To model emissions that occur over a broad area, the emissions are placed within a geometric figure (polygon) that approximates the region in which the emissions are released.
 Within the polygon, the emissions are evenly distributed.
 In most cases, spatial locations are derived from source data used for emissions inventory development.
 This is the case for ocean-going vessels (OGV), cargo handling equipment, and trucks.
 In some cases, spatial locations are estimated using surrogate data from a sample of data sources.
-This is the case for commercial harbor craft where we had information from geographic information systems tracking devices on harbor craft that was used to determine where the emissions from harbor craft occurred.
+This is the case for Part III commercial harbor craft where we had information from geographic information systems tracking devices on harbor craft that was used to determine where the emissions from harbor craft occurred.

 An example of how emissions are spatially allocated is provided in Figure 7.
 Figure 7 presents the locations in which the harbor craft emissions from Part III were assumed to be released in the air dispersion modeling.
 As is shown, the harbor craft emissions were allocated in an area outside the Golden Gate Bridge and within the inner San Francisco Bay area.
 Each polygon represents a portion of the Part III harbor craft inventory and the darker the shading in the polygon, the more emissions that were released within that area.
+Additional figures depicting how the emissions from various sources were spatially allocated are provided in Appendix E.